Standard Terms & Conditions

 | Advising in writing or in conference following the filing of a defence | £1,445 | £1,755 | £2,347 | £2,994 |

-- Complexity of the matter
+- The complexity of the matter.

 All other fixed recoverable sums for counsel set out in the CPR fixed costs provisions will apply as a minimum fee in any type of matter not referred to above.